F-singularities via alterations: Transformation rules for multiplier ideals

 where the intersection runs over all proper dominant maps from normal varieties $Y$.
 Note the map to $K(X)$ is induced from the trace map as in \autoref{prop.TraceInGenerality}. \end{theorem} \begin{proof} We may restrict our maps $\pi : Y \to X$ to those maps where $Y$ is regular and which factor through a fixed regular alteration $f : Z \to X$ such that $f^* (K_X + \Delta)$ is an integral Cartier divisor.
 Thus by \autoref{cor.MultIdealViaAlterations}, it is sufficient to show that

 is surjective on global sections.
-However, by the statement of \cite[Theorem 2]{KovacsRat}, first correctly proved in full generality in \cite[Theorem 4.1.3]{BhattThesis}, the natural map $\O_Z \to \myR \rho_* \O_Y$ splits\footnote{Technically, has a left inverse.} in the derived category, and thus so does
+However, by the statement of \cite[Theorem 2]{KovacsRat}, first correctly proved in full generality in \cite[Theorem 4.1.3]{BhattThesis}, the natural map $\O_Z \to \myR \rho_* \O_Y$ has a left inverse in the derived category, and thus so does

 In particular, taking $-d$th cohomology yields the desired surjection on global sections. \end{proof}